Your guide to everything you need to know to plan your perfect 3 days in San Francisco itinerary!

 You could also opt to rent a bicycle from a nearby shop and ride that across.

-Once you get to the other side, you’re in Marin County.
+Once you get to the other side of the Golden Gate Bridge, you’re in Marin County.

-Seeing as how you walked all the way across the bridge, you might as well stick around and check out the view of San Francisco from that side of the water.
+Seeing as how you walked all the way across the bridge, you must see the view of San Francisco from that side of the water.

 There are a few trails and viewpoints on the Marin side of the bridge, as well as Kirby Cove Beach and the Presidio Yacht Club.

-The latter is home to Travis Marina, a chilled-out bar with cheap drinks and awesome views.
+The latter is home to Travis Marina, a chilled-out bar with cheap drinks and awesome views across the San Francisco Bay.

 After that huge day, you might want to chill out back at your accommodation for a bit.